 HDTV – Refers to the high-definition television standard developed for broadcasting.
 HDTV has several different levels, but it is most commonly used to mean a progressive-scan image with a resolution of 1920 pixels wide by 1080 lines high and a minimum frame rate of 30 frames per second.
 This is sometimes abbreviated as 1080p30 or just 1080p.
 More recently, both consumers and machine vision customers have shown a growing interest in 1080p HDTV running at 60 frames per second, which produces sharper images of moving objects.

-Hue – saturation and brightness - Hue is one aspect of color in the RGB color model.
-Hue defines what the mixture of the color is, in other words, how much red, green, and blue have been mixed together.
-Meanwhile, saturation defines how “pure” the color is (are their other colors mixed in), and brightness defines the intensity or energy level of the light source.
+Hue (Saturation and Brightness) – Hue is one aspect of color in the RGB color model.
+Hue defines the peak wavelength of the color, in other words, where it fits within the visible spectrum.
+Meanwhile, saturation defines how “pure” the color is (essentially, how narrow or wide is the waveband), and brightness defines the intensity or energy level of the color.
 This scheme, abbreviated HSB, is one of several similar (though not identical) color schemes used in machine vision.

 ICCD – Intensified CCD, also Low Light Level CCD.
 The intensifier tube collects faint photon information and converts this to an electron which is accelerated onto a scintillation plate.
-This is in turn connected to a CCD sensor via fibre optics or a lens system.
-This results in useful image quality even at starlit or overcast skies.
+This is in turn connected to a CCD sensor via fiber optics or a lens system.
+This can produce useful image quality even at nighttime under starlit or overcast skies (in night vision cameras or goggles, for example).

 IEEE 1394 – Standard for serial transmission of digital data, which can be used for digital output cameras.
-Sony has launched a family of industrial products based on this standard, but has had low success with these products up to now in the initial years.
-The major reason for this is that IEEE 1394 still had virtually no acceptance from the market (not yet included on motherboard of PCs).
-As of the summer 2001, there is an increased activity and acceptance and a number of camera manufacturers are now launching IEEE 1394 models.
-One of the factors behind this change is the launch of a very affordable interface card by the Greek company Unibrain.
-They have also launched an “industrial” IEEE 1394 camera.
+Sony launched a family of industrial products based on this standard, but had low success in the market.
+The major reason for this was that at the time, IEEE 1394 still had virtually no acceptance from the PC market (not yet included on motherboards).
+As of the summer 2001, there was a brief period of increased activity and acceptance and a number of camera manufacturers launched IEEE 1394 models.
 This standard was initially launched by Apple Computer under the name of FireWire.
+While FireWire is still in use for many peripherals in the consumer market, FireWire cameras in the machine vision market have largely disappeared.

-Image Processing – When using CCD cameras in Automated Imaging, the image is treated by special software to provide a singular result.
-Typically the result should be of Go / No-Go type (examples would be: correct size of an object, correct position of an object, correct color of an object, correct number of objects, etc).
+Image Processing – Refers to using the images captured by CCD/CMOS cameras for the purpose of Automated Imaging.
+The image is analyzed by special software to provide a singular result.
+Typically, the result should be of Pass/Fail, or Go/No-Go type (examples would be: correct size of an object, correct position of an object, correct color of an object, correct number of objects, etc).

-Interlaced Scan – The basis for traditional broadcast TV is Interlaced Scan.
-It involves capturing the image in two fields (odd and even lines at separate time intervals).
-The major advantage of using interlaced scan is that it conserves video bandwidth, as the latency of the eye puts the two fields together again.
-Many industrial cameras still use interlaced scan, but with the results of drawbacks if the object is moving while being captured.
+Interlaced Scan – The basis for historical broadcast TV is Interlaced Scan.
+It involved capturing the image in two fields (odd and even lines at separate time intervals).
+The major advantage of using interlaced scan was that it conserved video bandwidth, as the latency of the eye put the two fields together again.
+Many early industrial cameras used interlaced scan, but with the resulting drawback of image artifacts if the object was moving while being captured.

-JPG – (also jpeg) A method of compressing an image to reduce file size.
+JPEG – (also jpg) A method of compressing an image to reduce file size.
 The standard was developed by a group called the Joint Photographic Experts Group, hence the abbreviation JPEG.
 The level of compression can be adjusted by the user to determine the proper trade-off between file size and loss of image quality.

-Line Scan - Denotes a camera (or imager) architecture that gathers an image on a line-by-line basis (requires that either the object is moving or the camera is moving).
-An image of arbitrary size (number of lines) is captured in to the memory of the host computer.
+Line Scan – Denotes a camera (or imager) architecture that gathers an image on a line-by-line basis (requires that either the object is moving or the camera is moving).
+An image of arbitrary size (number of lines) is captured into the memory of the host computer.
 This operation can be compared to a fax machine.
-The opposite of line scan is Area Scan.
+The alternative to line scan is Area Scan.

 Lookup Table (LUT) – A user-programmable method of modifying the relationship between the values recorded by each pixel and those that are output in the image for viewing or processing (see also Gamma Correction).
 While “pre-set” gamma correction lets the user adjust this input-output relationship using one of several pre-defined curves, a Lookup Table lets the user define a custom mapping of input values to output values.
 This is done by selecting an “index” and assigning it a “value.”
 For example, Index 0 would typically represent a pixel with an exposure value of 0 – a black pixel.
 But by assigning a value of 8 to Index 0 in the Lookup Table, any pixel with the value of 0 would be “boosted” to an output value of 8.
 By repeating this process across all “Indexes,” the user can define many different custom ways to boost or reduce the intensity of various pixel values within the image.
 The number of Indexes available is also referred to as “points,” so a “256-point Lookup Table” has 256 indexes that can be mapped to an adjusted output value.
 The number of values to which each index can be mapped is often different than the number of indexes.
 For example, 256 index points could each be mapped to a value between 0 and 4095.
 The Lookup Table function, in this case, would handle the task of calculating the proper input and output values based on whether the camera was operating at 8-bits, 10-bits, 12-bits, etc.

 Megapixel – Classifies cameras, which have a resolution of 1 million pixels or more.
-JAI CM-140GE and CM-200CL are examples of megapixel cameras.
-JAI’s highest resolution camera is currently the SP-20000, which has a resolution of 20 million pixels.
+Most machine vision cameras today are megapixel cameras, though some camera manufacturers still produce sub-megapixel cameras.
+JAI’s highest resolution camera is currently the SP-45000, which has a resolution of 45 million pixels.

 M-52 mount – A large format screw-type lens mount designed to accommodate cameras with very large area scan or very long line-scan imagers.